-Though the typical use of the tautological one-form $\theta$ is simply to produce the symplectic form $\omega$, this approach will make more use of it than is standard.
-Indeed, it is the word tautological from the name tautological one-form that gives rise to the name tautologically tuned quantization, for reasons that should be clear by the end of the next section.
+Though the typical use of the tautological one-form $\theta$ is simply to produce the symplectic form $\omega$, my approach to quantization will make more use of it than is standard.
+Indeed, it is the word tautological from the name tautological one-form that gives rise to the name tautologically-tuned quantization, for reasons that should soon become clear.